SonsOfPHP/sonsofphp/docs/components/feature-toggle/index.md

 $isEnabled = $feature->isEnabled($context);
 ```

+When you create your own toggles, you may need to introduce additional context
+to the toggle to check if everything should be enabled or disabled.
+This is
+where this comes into play at.

 ### Chain Toggle

 The chain toggle allows you to use many toggles together.
 If ANY toggle returns